-To display a slideshow image, set the featured image and check the category Featured.
+Placing the image here is not necessary.
+To display a slideshow image, set the featured image on the right and check the category Featured.
 Images are displayed in reverse chronological order according to the published date.

 Sunday morning services will be familiar to some and a new experience for others.
 The services revolve around the Word of God in what is heard, said and sung.

 - Families are encouraged to worship together.
 We do not exclude young children from worshipping with their parents in the sanctuary.